Skip site navigation (1)Skip section navigation (2)

 actions

-Array of actions which defines what do to the argument(s) of
+Array of actions which defines how to treat the argument(s) of the

 dir Consider the argument of the keyword as a directory and